dgzlopes/pulpocon/README.md

 }
 ```

-Then, run it.
-If you open QuickPizza in a new tab (or refresh the existing tab), you will see how the little nudge appears and keeps telling you that someone is getting a recommendation.
+Then, open QuickPizza in a new tab (or refresh the existing tab), and run this test. run it.
+You will see how the little nudge appears and tells you that someone is getting a recommendation.

 ![nudge](./media/nudge.png)